Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Would you like a second citizenship to go along with your ancestry research?
 While you’re climbing your family tree, you might find some unexpected “fruit”: eligibility for citizenship by descent.
 This is especially true if you have European ancestry, since many European governments have been liberalizing their ancestral citizenship laws over the past decade.

-Americans are starting to take notice.
+Americans are taking notice.
 In a number of European countries, governments are extending citizenship to children and even sometimes grandchildren or great-grandchildren of citizens and former citizens.
-Such countries include Czechia, Poland, Ireland, Latvia, Italy, Bulgaria, Romania, and most recently, Slovakia.
+Such countries include Czechia, Poland, Ireland, Latvia, Italy, Bulgaria, Romania and (most recently) Slovakia.
 In some cases, such as Hungary and Croatia, even great-great-grandchildren (and beyond) can qualify for citizenship.

 For those who qualify, obtaining a second citizenship (and becoming a dual or “multiple” citizen) can create life-changing opportunities.
 In my experience as a citizenship lawyer, most people applying for a European citizenship want to: